 Other funds invest only in the U.S. Others invest in foreign countries.
 There are a variety of ways to make investments in foreign countries as well (developed markets, emerging markets, large, medium, small companies).
 It can be overwhelming.

 Investopedia, for whom I am a contributing writer, has lots of great educational articles on investing.
 Their report, Mutual Funds, What Are They? offers a much more detailed description than what I suggest here.

 Each mutual fund must, by law, distribute a legal document (called a prospectus) to describe the details of the fund's investments and policies.
 These prospectuses are large documents that only the most detailed oriented investors read (not that there's anything wrong with that).
 Lawyers love these documents.

-Most investors get the information about these funds from summary descriptions, often called fact sheets.
+Most investors get information about these funds from summary descriptions.
+These summaries are often called fact sheets.
 These fact sheets offer a look at the portfolio returns, fees, and the investments in the fund.
 They are a good starting point to learn about the fund.